 - Monitor and reflect on their growth across increasingly complex texts

 - Read leveled stories to practice the words and concepts they’ve been taught

 - Read widely and deeply across genres and disciplines

-The findings showed that teaching children to manipulate phonemes in words was highly effective under a variety of teaching conditions with a variety of learners across a range of grade and age levels and that teaching phonemic awareness to children significantly improves their reading more than instruction that lacks any attention to phonemic awareness.
+Research shows that teaching children to manipulate phonemes in words is highly effective under a variety of teaching conditions with a variety of learners across a range of grade and age levels and that teaching phonological awareness to children significantly improves their reading more than instruction that lacks any attention to phonological awareness.